By Gregory Shepard, Founder & CEO of Startup Science - built and sold 12 companies, worked with 150+ ESOs across 40 countries.

 The real value of most accelerators is the network: mentors, alumni, investors.
 Ask alumni about access, not just availability.
 A program with 200 listed mentors means nothing if founders only get face time with three of them.

 Stage fit matters more than brand name.
 Some accelerators want pre-revenue companies.
 Others want $1M+ ARR.
 Applying to the wrong stage program wastes your time and theirs.
-Similarly, if your industry has a dedicated vertical program (healthcare, fintech, climate), that is usually the better fit over a generalist.
+Similarly, if your industry has a dedicated vertical program (healthcare, fintech, climate), that's usually the better fit over a generalist.
 And always ask what happens after demo day.
 The best programs maintain active alumni networks with ongoing investor introductions and peer support.

 The Top Startup Accelerators